Club Coaching Policy

 Route to membership coaching provision

-The Club provides an annual Beginners Course in Archery (course leader, Thomas Keane, Archery GB qualified coach).
+The Club provides an annual Beginners Course in Archery (coordinated by Neal Brown and Linton Austin).
 If you are unfamiliar with the sport, please note that completion of a Beginners Course is a pre-requisite of club membership.
 It is a policy of the Club that anyone under the age of 18 undertaking the course, is actively accompanied on the course by a parent or guardian.
 Please Contact Us here for further details.

 The Club will always provide this course by meeting, and seeking to exceed, the highest expectations of Archery GB.
 The Club has a performance target of 100% conversion from course completion to membership sign-up.